nikolay-borzov/torrent-clean/README.md

 ## Config files

-`torrent-clean` allow specifying some parameters via config file (`.torrent-cleanrc`, `.torrent-cleanrc.json`, `.torrent-cleanrc.yaml`, `.torrent-cleanrc.yml` or `.torrent-cleanrc.js`).
+`torrent-clean` allows specifying some parameters via config file (`.torrent-cleanrc`, `.torrent-cleanrc.json`, `.torrent-cleanrc.yaml`, `.torrent-cleanrc.yml` or `.torrent-cleanrc.js`).
 There are might be many files - `torrent-clean` will collect and merge all files up to root directory.
+The closer config to the directory is, the higher its priority

 Parameter are:
  - `ignore` - an array of globs or filenames that will be excluded from the list of extra files.